campellcl/interview-prep/MachineLearning/README.md

     * The adaline update rule:
         * Takes into account more than just the quantized target label, i.e. the adaline update rule operates on the continuous variable net-input: `z`.
-        * Learns from classes which were misclassified, as it updates the w vector to point toward the positive samples and moves it away from the negative samples if necessary.
+        * Learns from classes which were appropriately classified, as it updates the w vector to point toward the positive samples and moves it away from the negative samples if necessary.
         * Is commonly implemented with vectorization, performing an update to the entire w vector per iteration, thereby removing the ordering dependency of training samples.